vk-cs/docs-public/docs/en/tools-for-using-services/account/concepts/quotasandlimits/quotasandlimits.md

 There are no corresponding quotas for some technical limits.

-Quotas can be [increased](../../instructions/project-settings/manage#increasing_project_quotas) within the technical limits by contacting technical support.
+Quotas can be [increased](/en/tools-for-using-services/account/instructions/project-settings/manage#increase-quota) within the technical limits.

 Non-rigid limits can be exceeded — either also through [technical support](mailto:support@mcs.mail.ru), or independently.
 However, exceeding these limits can negatively affect the stability of work.